 Price Management and Price Optimization Technologies

-Amazon may have been ahead of their time in terms of implementing modern technologies into their pricing strategy.
+Amazon may have been ahead of its time in terms of implementing modern technologies into its pricing strategy.
 One important factor that allowed them to innovate so quickly and effectively was the fact that they have their own pricing teams and methods to try out the latest technology has to offer.
 Fortunately for smaller retailers, however, price management and price optimization technologies are not exclusively available to companies as large as Amazon anymore.
 Large strides have been made in the past few years regarding price management software and price optimization using machine learning.

 Whether other large retailers wish to catch up with companies like Amazon, or mid-range retailers hope to optimize their pricing strategies despite having fewer resources to do so, the technology required for effective, dynamic pricing is more available and more affordable than ever.
-Change can be difficult, but for companies seeking to experience the full “Amazon effect” and thrive in the online retail sector, price management and price optimization technologies are an irreplaceable asset.
+Change can be difficult, but for companies seeking to experience the full “Amazon effect” and thrive in the online retail sector, price management and price optimization technologies are irreplaceable assets.

-Nikolay Savin, Head of Product Competera, built the price optimization software for e-commerce and brick & mortar to achieve better results through the merge of data, machine learning and retail best practices.
+Nikolay Savin, Head of Product Competera, built the price optimization software for e-commerce and brick & mortar to achieve better results through the merge of data, machine learning, and retail best practices.